 ESD Methods

-Some ESD learning units go beyond traditional school curriculum and encourage children, young people, and adults to critically question familiar concepts, examine them from different perspectives, and take action themselves.
-Therefore, expanded and diverse methods are also recommended to initiate a learning process in line with ESD .
+Some ESD learning units go beyond traditional school curriculum and encourage children, teenagers, and adults to critically examine familiar topics, explore them from different angles, and take action themselves.
+For this reason, it is recommended to use a wide range of innovative teaching methods to facilitate the ESD learning process.

 The collection of the Bavarian State Institute for School Quality and Educational Research (ISB) provides an overview of a selection of methods that appear particularly suitable for ESD.
 The individual methods are briefly presented, and links or literature are recommended for further discussion.